Sort of.

 Commercial

 I'm totally anti-commercial - you may have noticed.
-But this argument gets trotted out at Mother's Day, Valentine's Day, Christmas: you name a holiday and yes, it has been commercialised by those people who hope you will buy more stuff
+But this argument gets trotted out at Mother's Day, Valentine's Day, Christmas: you name a holiday and yes, it has been commercialised by those people who hope you will buy more stuff.

 Someone please explain to me why this means we should stop celebrating?
 Who has too much fun in their lives?
-You can celebrate and have fun without spending much at all - at any holiday you choose...
+You can celebrate and have fun without spending much at all - at any holiday you choose...Dressing up can be just plain fun, if you like it.
+Having cute kids in costumes arriving in droves on your doorstep can be charming when it doesn't happen every day.

 And I wish had a jellybean (coconut Jelly Belly please) for every time I've heard "But we tell our children never to take sweets from strangers so why do we send them around to strangers' houses on Halloween?"
 Let me see - for the same reason that we don't slap sweets out of their hands when they catch one thrown from a parade?
 Because it's different than having some random shuffler in a long coat offer a sweet and a ride to their house?